-This publication is only available in English.
+This publication is only available in French.

-The book will show how Vilhelm Hammershøi’s highly distinctive style evolved in isolation and yet from within a close group around him.
-In particular, it will highlight the artist’s contacts with three prominent Danish painters who may have been influenced by him but in their turn undoubtedly also influenced him: his brother Svend Hammershøi (1873–1948), his brother-in-law Peter Ilsted (1861–1933), and his friend Carl Holsøe (1863–1935).
+The book shows how Vilhelm Hammershøi’s highly distinctive style evolved in isolation and yet from within a close group around him.
+In particular, it highlights the artist’s contacts with three prominent Danish painters who may have been influenced by him but in their turn undoubtedly also influenced him: his brother Svend Hammershøi (1873–1948), his brother-in-law Peter Ilsted (1861–1933), and his friend Carl Holsøe (1863–1935).
 Whilst these three painters have waned from view, Hammershøi himself remains, giving all the appearance of a lone genius.
 The book aims to counter this skewed view and point up the context and milieu in which Hammershøi’s art evolved.

-The book will be framed around five themes:
+The book is framed around five themes:

 - portraits and figures